ibm-cloud-docs/vsrx/vsrx-basics.md

 {:note: .note}
 {:important: .important}

-# Performing IBM Cloud Juniper vSRX Basics
+# Performing vSRX Basics
 {: #performing-ibm-cloud-juniper-vsrx-basics}

-The IBM® Cloud Juniper vSRX gateway can be configured using a remote console session through SSH or by logging into the Juniper web management GUI.
+The {{site.data.keyword.vsrx_full}} gateway can be configured using a remote console session through SSH or by logging into the Juniper web management GUI.

 Configuring the vSRX outside of its shell and interface may produce unexpected results and is not recommended.
 {: note}